 The Dougherty letter book contains letters from John Dougherty, a fur trader, interpreter, and Upper Missouri Indian agent, to William Clark, superintendent of Indian affairs at St. Louis, various U.S. Army officers, Indian agents, interpreters and fur traders, U.S. War and Treasury Department officials, Missouri politicians, and private citizens.
 Information about the Osage Indians can be found throughout the book.

-Manuscript submitted to the Missouri Historical Review about southwestern Missouri’s Indian population, especially the Osage Indians.
+Manuscript submitted to the Missouri Historical Review about southwestern Missouri’s Native American population, especially the Osage.

 These links, which open in another window, will take you outside the Society’s website.
 The Society is not responsible for the content of the following websites: